Habitat Enhancement Effectiveness – Biological Monitoring & Evaluation VII

 To date this project has been predominantly the physical monitoring component complementary of the CTUIR Biomonitoring Plan with site level fish and macroinvertebrate response monitoring.
 Current monitoring includes Columbia Habitat Monitoring and BPA programmatic Action Effectiveness Monitoring (AEM) habitat monitoring protocols in combination with biological data to provide detailed site scale fish/habitat relationship information comparable on a regional level.
 Continued emphasis on monitoring the physical limiting factors addressed by CTUIR restoration actions is critical in informing managers and implementers for guiding future restoration efforts.

-With the increasing size and ambition of fisheries habitat restoration projects, CTUIR requires scalable field and remote monitoring tools to measure the results of these actions.
-CTUIR has utilized the CHaMP/AEM habitat protocol along with several biological measures to assess baseline and post stream restoration conditions to this point.
-These methods have been found to be challenging to apply at many of the larger sites where CTUIR has undertaken stream and floodplain restoration actions.
-This project would fund the second part of a three part research endeavor to review the CHaMP/AEM protocol alongside the Physical Habitat Monitoring Strategy developed by CTUIR in 2015.
+This project continues this multiyear effort, and includes the second part of a three part research endeavor to review the CHaMP/AEM protocol alongside the Physical Habitat Monitoring Strategy developed by CTUIR in 2015.
 PHaMS emphasizes remote sensing methods at larger scale restoration projects.
 Incorporating the methodologies and efficiencies from the two separate protocols into a site by site specific monitoring plan will be the ultimate goal.

-This seventh year project will provide a cost share for BPA funding in order to help meet the objectives of the CTUIR biomonitoring program, through training to benefit the continued habitat monitoring and a research endeavor to design a future monitoring strategy for large floodplain restoration projects.
+This seventh year project provided a cost share for BPA funding in order to help meet the objectives of the CTUIR biomonitoring program, through training to benefit the continued habitat monitoring and a research endeavor to design a future monitoring strategy for large floodplain restoration projects.
 As well as a continuation and extension of a long term macroinvertebrate study designed around the restoration efforts.
 The ability to detect biological changes in response to habitat restoration is critical for determining habitat quantity and quality, and to understand what particular restoration action or suite of actions yield the greatest biological response.

 Project Benefit